If you have been charged with theft it may be the first time you have been involved in the criminal justice system.

 Our Theft Solicitors will help you navigate police interviews, bail, and attending Court.

-By instructing us, you will feel completely supported and confident that you have one of the most experienced, talented criminal law teams in Coventry and Warwickshire on your side.
+By instructing us, you will feel completely supported and confident that you have one of the most experienced, talented criminal law solicitors and teams on your side, not only in Coventry and Warwickshire but across the Midlands and the UK.

 Advising and representing people accused of committing a criminal offence